Introduction to optimization methods for training SciML models: Solving the optimization problem

 \section{Solving the optimization problem}

-Given a nonlinear, differentiable objective (loss) function $f: \mathbb{R}^n \rightarrow \mathbb{R}$, the goal of numerical optimization is to solve
+Given a nonlinear, differentiable objective (loss) function $f: \mathbb{R}^n \rightarrow \mathbb{R}$, the goal of numerical optimization \cite{nocedal2006numerical} is to solve

-which is often referred to as \emph{training}.
-Ideally, we would like to obtain the \textit{global minimizer} of the function, that is, a point in which the function reaches the lowest possible value (assuming $f$ is bounded from below).
-In practice, it is very difficult to reach such a point, and the usual optimization methods rather reach a \textit{stationary point}, i.e., a point in which the gradient is zero.
-In most cases, this stationary point will be a \textit{local minimizer}, a point such that the function does not decrease in its neighbourhood.
-However, it is usually not possible to exclude it from being a \textit{saddle point}.
+In the ML context, this problem is often referred to as \emph{training}.
+Such minimization problems are often solved approximately, until a \emph{stationary point}, i.e., a point at which the gradient is zero, is reached.
+In most cases, this stationary point will be a \emph{local minimizer}, a point such that the function does not decrease in its neighborhood.
+However, it is usually not possible to exclude it as a \emph{saddle point}.

 To reach a stationary point, one typically employs \emph{iterative algorithms}, also referred to as \emph{optimizers}.
 Starting from an initial guess $\theta_0$, such methods generate a sequence $\{\theta_k\}_{k \in \mathbb{N}}$, where $k$ denotes the iteration index, that converges to a stationary point $\theta^\star$ through updates of the form